Anastasia Rogozhina: Senior

 She turned senior in 2024.
+In March, she won silver medal in all-around and gold in team at the Nordic Championships in Finland.
 In May, she won the bronze medal in the all-around at the Finnish National championships.
 She also won gold in the hoop and clubs finals and bronze in the ball and ribbon finals.
 She represented Finland at the 2024 European Championships in Budapest, Hungary, together with teammate Emmi Piiroinen.
 She finished in 23rd place in the all-around qualifications and advanced into the finals, where she ended in 22nd.
 She competed at the Grand Prix Final in Brno, Czech Republic and ended in 12th place in the all-around.
 She also qualified to two apparatus finals, finishing 6th in both the ball and clubs finals.

 In 2025, she competed at Miss Valentine in Tartu, Estonia.
 Rogozhina and her teammate Lia Kallio won the bronze medal in the FIG senior team competition.
 She also won bronze in the clubs final and was 4th in the hoop final.
 In late March, she competed at the Grand Prix Thiais.
 She took 13th place in all-around and qualified for two apparatus finals, finishing 8th in both.
 In May, she won bronze medal in the all-around at the Finnish National championships.
 In finals, she got gold with clubs, silver with hoop and bronze with ball and ribbon.
+Later, she competed at Portimao World Challenge Cup and took 25th place in all-around.
+In July she made her World Cup debut at Milan World Cup, placing 41st in all-around.

+Rogozhina started her 2026 season competing at Tartu Grand Prix, finishing on 16th place in all-around.
+She qualified to clubs final and ended on 8th place.
+In March, she won silver medal in all-around and gold in team at the Nordic Championships in Farum, Denmark.
+She competed at Sofia World Cup and took 34th place in all-around.
+Next, she competed at Tashkent World Cup and took 56th place in all-around.
+She took 7th place in clubs final at Gdynia Rhythmic Stars.
+In May, she won bronze medal in the all-around at the Finnish National championships.
+She won silver in hoop and ribbon and bronze medals in ball and clubs finals.
+In September, she finished on 12th place in all-around at Brno Grand Prix..